chrisgeo/simple-email-api/README.md

 - Email Client
   * Cons:
     * Static Class Based
-    * Design is scalable won't work if we want multiple providers at once with multiple api keys
+    * Design is not scalable, and won't work if we want multiple providers at once with multiple api keys (e.g. no real multi-tenant)
     * Error handling is lacking more specific messaging for some use-cases
 - Async/Await Model
   * Used sparingly and inconsistently